kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 Note: the pod's start SLI may be affected if the image that is being pulled is large.
-An accurate comparison in pod start time is if the contents of the image mount are stored in the container's image, rather than present on a different volume type, as the cost of pulling from a registry needs to be controlled for.
+An accurate comparison in pod start time is if the contents of the image mount are stored in the container's image, rather than present on a different volume type, as the cost of pulling from a registry needs to be accounted for.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?